-Setting up variables for use in a template (preprocess functions)
+Setting up variables for use in a template (preprocess and process functions)

-There can be numerous preprocessors for each theming hook.
-Every layer from core, modules, engines and themes can have one, each progressively building upon the variables before being rendered through template files.
-This keeps the markup clean and easy to work with inside templates by placing most of the logic inside these preprocessors.
+Every layer in Drupal from core, modules, engines and themes can have numerous preprocessors, each progressively building upon the variables before being rendered through template files.
+This keeps the template markup clean and easy to work with as most of the logic is kept inside these preprocessors.

-- This is supplied by core and always added.
+This is always added by core.
 The variables generated here are used for every templated hook.

-- The module or core file that implements the theming hook supplies this.
-The initial generation of all the variables specific to the hook is usually done here.
+2. template_preprocess_hook This is supplied by a module or core file that implements a theming hook.
+The initial generation of all the variables specific to this hook is usually done here.

 3. moduleName_preprocess